 Soy Milk: If you can’t consume dairy products, Soy milk is a popular alternative that is healthy and available in most good coffee shops.
 You can find out more about the health benefits of soy milk in your cappuccino by reading the article: Nutrition Facts for a Soy Milk Cappuccino at LiveStrong.

-You can quickly learn how to prepare cappuccino; whether you have an espresso machine or not if you’re creative and willing to spend a few minutes doing so.
+You can quickly learn how to prepare cappuccino; whether you have an espresso machine or not.
+Get ready to be creative and willing to spend a few minutes doing so.
 Learning how to make cappuccino at home will allow you a treat anytime you like and save you money, too.